A Gleason solution model for row contractions: QE row contractions

-The next result will yield an abstract characterization of CCNC row contractions with quasi-extreme characteristic functions. \begin{thm} Let $b \in \scr{S} _d (\J, \K)$ be a purely contractive Schur class multiplier such that $\mr{supp} (b) = \J$.
-Then $b$ is quasi-extreme if and only if there is an extremal contractive Gleason solution, $X$, for $\scr{H} (b)$ so that
+The next result will yield an abstract characterization of CCNC row contractions with quasi-extreme characteristic functions. \begin{thm} Let $b \in \scr{S} _d (\J, \K)$ be a purely contractive Schur-class multiplier such that $\mr{supp} (b) = \J$.
+Then $b$ is quasi-extreme if and only if there is an extremal Gleason solution, $X$, for $\scr{H} (b)$ so that

 \end{thm}

 \begin{proof} We will first prove that any purely contractive $b$ has this property if and only if $b^{\ang{0}}$ has this property.
 This will show that we can assume, without loss of generality, that $b$ is strictly contractive so that the equivalent conditions of Theorem \ref{equivqe} apply.